 All Milwaukee Public Schools eighth grade students will visit Junior Achievement's Finance Park at the JA of Wisconsin Kohl’s Education Center.
 At Finance Park, each student is assigned a life scenario — age, family information, occupation, and income — and then must manage his or her finances and construct a workable household budget.
 This experience will enhance students' understanding of financial literacy lessons in banking, budgeting, credit, taxes, and careers.
 The lessons that lead up to the visit at Finance Park will be taught during the social studies allotted time frame and are aligned to the state standards.

-Date assignments will be emailed directly to teachers and school principals for confirmation prior to the Learning Journey.
+Date assignments will be sent directly to school principals via Smartsheet for confirmation prior to the Learning Journey.
 This Learning Journey takes place throughout the academic year.

 Students per Visitation Day

 Prior to arrival, teachers should review the checklist provided by Junior Achievement to ensure that all students are prepared for the simulation.
 All students should have a name tag with their first name.

 JA Finance Park teachers are not required to provide volunteers for the simulation.
 However, parent/guardian participation is strongly encouraged, as this leads to additional conversations and learning.
 Volunteers should arrive at JA Finance Park one hour prior to simulation start time for onsite training.
 Please share volunteer names with your JA representative prior to your scheduled simulation.

 Length of Visit